zhutoutoutousan/marzipano/README.md

 ### Maintainer guide

 Before preparing a release, make sure there are no uncommitted changes.

-Create a new commit to bump the version number in `package.json` and tag it with `git tag vX.Y.Z`.
+Create a new commit to bump the version number in `package.json`, tag it with `git tag vX.Y.Z`, and publish the tag with `git push --tags`.

 Run `npm run release` to prepare a new release.